 The directors consider it appropriate to adopt the going concern basis of accounting in preparing the financial statements.
-This is based on assessment of the principal risks of the company and consideration of the company's budgeted cash flows, long term forecasts and related assumptions, as well as available debt facilities, and support of the company's immediate parent undertaking.
+This is based on assessment of the principal risks of the company as set out in note 12 and consideration of the company's budgeted cash flows, long term forecasts and related assumptions, as well as available debt facilities.
+The directors have considered the current economic climate and the impact of rising inflation and interest rates and the current cost of living crisis.
+The directors have considered the impact of climate change on the going concern assumption and do not believe it has a material impact on the company.
+Furthermore, the Bonds are guaranteed by Affinity Water Limited and Affinity Water Holdings Limited, the company's immediate parent undertaking and intermediate holding company respectively.